MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 ---
-title: Microsoft extensions to USB Video Class 1.5 Specification
+title: Microsoft extensions to USB Video Class 1.5 specification
 author: windows-driver-content
 description: Describes Microsoft extensions to the USB Video Class 1.5 Specification that enables new controls as well as the capability to carry well-defined frame-metadata in a standard format.
 ---

+# Microsoft extensions to USB Video Class 1.5 specification

 # 1 Overview